-Hard-workers and lazy friends: This is the most common method.
+■ Hard-workers and lazy friends: This is the most common method.
 In this case, the hard-worker student makes the submission and gives it to his/her lazy friend(s).
 But do not forget both of them are punished.
 You have to be able to say "NO", if one of your friends asks for your submission.
 Moreover, please do not get fooled with arguments such as "I will just have a look at it in order to see the main idea.
 Then I will do it by myself".
 Even if your friend really tries to do so, (s)he may not succeed to make a legitimate submission and may submit a plagiarized submission derived from yours (this happened several times in the past).
-Moreover, your friend may share your submission out of yours.
+Moreover, your friend may share your submission with some other people and these other people may derive plagiarized submission out of yours.
 Please do not forget that your friend who takes your submission has nothing to lose.
 When (s)he is punished, (s)he would just accept it, but you, as the actual person who spent time and effort, will also be punished.
 This is really a very bad experience (just imagine it and you will see that it is really a very bad feeling).
 That is why PLEASE DO NOT SHARE YOUR SUBMISSION.